Pastry chef bakes her way into making history at one of Chicago's largest restaurant groups

 And everything you see was once just a thought in the chef's head.

-"What I do is I create new recipes, and I teach everyone how to make the recipes," Guiterrez said.
+"What I do is I create new recipes, and I teach everyone how to make the recipes," Gutierrez said.

-She's an executive pastry chef with Lettuce Entertain You - the oldest restaurant group in Chicago.
+She's a chef partner with Lettuce Entertain You - the oldest restaurant group in Chicago.

 '"I helped open this restaurant, and from Beatrix, the first restaurant we opened, I opened Ema."